 Read labels.
 Yes it is boring but never put anything in your cart without reading first.
 Replace foods that contain dyes with versions that do not, many store brands skip dyes on a lot of products, so don’t be afraid to check those.
-We have even switched to dye free soaps which make a fun and in expensive craft.
+We have even switched to dye free soaps which make a fun and inexpensive craft.

 What if someone in the house is not willing to give up dyes?

 My husband while all for not feeding dyes to the kids just will not give up favorites like fruity pebbles and bright-colored sodas.
-This presented a challenge I had to face head on.
-Well fate gave me a hint.
+This presented a challenge I had to face head-on.
+Well, fate gave me a hint.

 While putting away groceries one day the marker I label meats before they go into the freezer with rolled off the counter and hit a cereal box leaving a big black line.
 An idea struck.
 I added another line to make an X and went on to mark every other item that contained dyes.

-Now hubby could have his fun stuff an no one had to read labels every time someone got hungry.
+Now hubby could have his fun stuff and no one had to read labels every time someone got hungry.
 When baking and such at home try natural food dyes to get fun colors so no one misses out.

 Dealing with others.

 There will come a time when you have to tell a neighbor, friend or family member “I’m sorry they can not have that.
-We do not eat artificial food dyes.” and you will hear this “That’s crazy I ate them and look at me I am just fine!”
-Oh that line drives me nuts.
+We do not eat artificial food dyes.” and you will hear “That’s crazy I ate them and look at me I am just fine!”
+Oh, that line drives me nuts.

 The thing is older generations did not grow up eating these dyes they just do not remember the distinct lack of prepossessed junk compared to today.

-In fact 15 million pounds of food dye used in the U.S. per year, 5 times more than in 1955.(source) These dyes are used in everything from frosting to lunch meat.
+In fact 15 million pounds of food dye are used in the U.S. per year, 5 times more than in 1955.(source) These dyes are used in everything from frosting to lunch meat.
 Even bottled teas and white marshmallows have dyes now.

-How we came to be dye free Signs and Symptoms of ADHD
+How we came to be dye-free Signs and Symptoms of ADHD

 My husband has ADHD so when my preschooler started showing every sign in the book.